Monyancha/Meel/readme.md

 # MealDate

 This is the front-end of our app 'MealDate' for Yale CPSC 439/539 Software Engineering project.

+This project alone with our [**backend service**](https://github.com/xiaoxiao33/recommendation) is expected to be done on **April 27, 2019**.

 ## Demo